zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

 Ring Aggregate" is the Great Immortal; "The Great Definite Aggregate...
 Where?" is the great immortal.
-"The supreme silence", silence is called immortality, Nibbana, that is the cessation of all actions, the cessation of all attachments, the extinction of craving, greed, extinction, and Nibbana.的)』, the first, the most victorious, the victorious, the first, the most, the top, the top."
+"The supreme silence", silence is called immortality, Nibbana, that is the cessation of all actions, the cessation of all attachments, the extinction of craving, greed, extinction, and Nibbana.的)", the first, the most victorious, the victorious, the first, the most, the top, the top."
 For Daxian!
 The highest silence.